The Cobblestone Corridor: Production

 The series is based on the two-time Emmy Award nominated short film of the same name.
 After premiering on May 4, 2015, in Hartford, Connecticut.
-The short is widely acclaimed by domestic and foreign media outlets.
-In addition to airing on CPTV, the original short has played at various film festivals, via Vimeo on Demand, and on ShortsTV.
+The short was acclaimed by several domestic and foreign media outlets.

 Season 1 began production on December 19, 2015, and concluded on March 23, 2016.
 Principal photography took place primarily at University of Connecticut School of Law in Hartford, Connecticut and Ethel Walker School in Simsbury, Connecticut.

 Episodes

 Awards

 The series was awarded three New England Emmy Awards in 2017: Outstanding Director for Erik Bloomquist, Outstanding Writer for Bloomquist, and Outstanding Performer for Nick Moss.
 The series received six additional nominations, including: Outstanding Arts/Entertainment, Outstanding Promo, Outstanding Editor, and Outstanding Promo for Ehad Berisha, Erik Bloomquist, and Danielle Bonanno.